 hurting the child, either physically or emotionally.

 When our "go-to" response to our child is empathy, he develops empathy for others -- even siblings!
 They treat others well because they care what others

 "When I was little, you helped me see that the things I did could hurt people, or help them.
 I didn't want to cause hurt."

-Empathy is one of the foundations of morality.
+Empathy is one of the foundations of moral choices.

 We all make mistakes, and every one of us has at one time or another damaged a relationship we care about.
 Kids need to know they can make amends.
 Once

 When kids learn to manage their emotions, they can manage their behavior, so they're ABLE to behave and cooperate.
-We only gain control of our emotions
+But humans only gain control of our

-by befriending them.
-Start by accepting your child's full range of emotion with as much compassion as you can muster, and add lots of roughhousing
+emotions by befriending them.
+Start by accepting your child's full range of emotion with as much compassion as you can muster.
+Then add lots of roughhousing

 Children learn their values and emotional regulation from what parents DO, not from what we SAY.
 As my teenage daughter said,